Asian Building

 The Department of Asian Languages and Literature plays a central role in all areas of Asian studies at the University, with a total enrollment of more than 5,000 students in its courses each year.

 The department provides instruction in 11 Asian languages: Bengali, Chinese, Hindi, Indonesian, Japanese, Khmer, Korean, Sanskrit, Telugu, Urdu, and Vietnamese.
-We award BA degrees in Asian Languages & Cultures, Chinese, Japanese, Khmer, Korean, and South Asian Languages, and we offer MA and PhD degrees with specialization in Asian Languages and Cultures, Chinese, Japanese, South Asian, and Buddhist Studies.
+We award BA degrees in Asian Languages & Cultures, Chinese, Japanese, Korean, and South Asian Languages & Cultures, and we offer MA and PhD degrees with specialization in Asian Languages and Cultures, Buddhist Studies, Chinese, Japanese, South Asian, and South Asian Languages and Literature.

 While attaining language proficiency, our undergraduate majors explore the cultural, literary, and linguistic aspects of Asia, past and present.
 At the graduate level, students acquire and create knowledge through advanced seminars and original research.